 - Select the hunches you want Alexa to act on.

 To turn off Hunches entirely, just dive into the Alexa app (More > Settings > Hunches).

 When will Hunches be available?

-Amazon said the feature should start rolling out in the US from 25 January 2021.
+The feature started rolling out in the US on 25 January 2021.